 • Personal Growth: Learn and grow by seeing the world from a new perspective.

-• Wider Connections: Meet people from various parts of the world and build a diverse network.
+• Broader Connections: Meet people from various parts of the world and build a diverse network.

 • Language Skills: Create a home where more than one language is spoken, which is great for kids.